WhaleConnect/whaleconnect/docs/testing.md

 Due to the nature of the tests (external script is required; actual hardware may be required), these tests are not run in GitHub Actions.

+To build the unit tests, execute `xmake build socket-tests` in the root of the repository.
+The unit tests use the [Catch2](https://github.com/catchorg/Catch2) testing framework (see its [command-line usage](https://github.com/catchorg/Catch2/blob/devel/docs/command-line.md)).

 ## Test Server

 A Python server script is located in /tests/scripts.
 It should be invoked with `-t [type]`, where `[type]` is the type of the server: `TCP`, `UDP`, `RFCOMM`, or `L2CAP`.